-Building upon Anne Booth's extensive work on the differentiated evolution of colonial education systems in East and Southeast Asia, I have attempted to probe a bit further into the underlying causes of the poor Dutch legacy.
-I have argued that the spread of popular education was not only hampered by a lack of financial commitment, but also by serious inequalities in the allocation of the education budget and a general reluctance to support private education investment initiatives.
-This resulted in a 'missed opportunity' to open up access to education to Indonesians at much faster pace than what was achieved in practice.
+This paper has probed into the underlying causes of the weak education system of Indonesia, and more in particular the poor legacy of Dutch colonial rule in the Netherlands Indies before 1942.
+It has been argued that the spread of popular education was not only hampered by a lack of financial commitment, but also by serious inequalities in the allocation of the education budget and a general reluctance to support private education investment initiatives.
+I have proposed to interpret this reluctance as a consequence of the Dutch metropolitan commitment to secular rule in an overwhelmingly Islamic society.
+This has resulted in a 'missed opportunity' to open up access to education to Indonesians at much faster pace than what was achieved in practice and has created poor conditions for subsequent Indonesian governments to build upon.

-Instead of repeating the details of the argument, I prefer to point at two possibilities for future comparative research á la Booth.
-First, it is interesting to note that the Dutch commitment to the principle of laïcité is shared in common with the French, but not with the British or the
+Instead of repeating the details of the argument, I prefer to point at two possibilities for future comparative research instead.
+First, it is interesting to note that the Dutch commitment to the principle of laïcité is shared in common with the French, but not with the British or the Belgians.

-Belgians.
 In this respect it would be worthwhile to study possible similarities between French colonial education policies in Indochina and sub-Saharan Africa, and those discussed above.
 In many cases (not all), the French displayed a similar reluctance towards missionary education and, contrary to the British, the French were also less inclined to support the expansion of private schools through state subsidies.